 - Spiced Cranberry Punch

-- Refreshers: Refreshers capitalize on the same basic concepts used in mixed drinks – sour, sweet and bitter notes – playing off one another in order to create exquisite flavor combinations that rely on fresh juicing and nothing else.
-Some common refreshers include variations on classic like lemonade, ginger beer or celery soda but without alcohol added to them.
+- Refreshers: Refreshers capitalize on the same basic concepts used in mixed drinks – sour, sweet, and bitter notes – playing off one another in order to create exquisite flavor combinations that rely on fresh juicing and nothing else.
+Some common refreshers include variations on classics like lemonade, ginger beer, or celery soda but without alcohol added to them.

 - Ginger Lemon Refresher

 - Other: If you’re looking for ways to really love up these kinds of beverages, look no further than other alternatives like flavored tea infusions (brewed teas with fruits instead of sugars), smoothies made from fresh ingredients, or kombucha teas that contain natural probiotics which can give you an added boost while still tasting delicious!

 - Fruity Green Smoothie

 Food is essential for a great cocktail party, helping to bring people together for enjoyment and conversation.
 When selecting a menu for your cocktail party, it’s important to remember that snacks should be simple to prepare, easy to eat, and offer a range of flavors and textures to appeal to a variety of palates.

 Here are some recipes and tips you can use to help create the perfect home bar for your next cocktail party: